top of page

 7. Polish Up, Then Wait

 We all need a little feedback and advice about our writing.
 Find friends or writing groups who will give objective responses in a sensitive way.
 Editors can be hired.
-Cover designers may need to be invested in if you don’t have an artistic eye and skill.
+Cover designers may need to be invested in if you don’t have an artistic eye and graphic design skill.
 Get that manuscript polished up and then set it aside for a month.
 Turn your mind to something else for a while, then come back to the memoir and read it through like any buyer would.
 Find the missed typos, the faulty grammar, the redundancies, and put the writing through the highest quality editing and proof reading you can afford before publishing.

 How I Do It ---- When I think I’m done with a memoir or any other book, I set it aside and refer to that as putting it in the cooler.
 I work on something else while the memoir is cooling off such as this blog, premarketing, cover design, another manuscript, etc. When I come back to it, I use the Word read aloud function to hear the writing in another voice.
 That always helps me catch things that don’t make sense, or have been poorly written.
 Then I offer the manuscript up to volunteer readers for feedback before self-publishing.